fletchjp/CANGATE/README.md

 Details of how this works are in the README file for CANmINnOUT which can be found here:

 https://github.com/MartinDaCosta53/CANmINnOUT

+### cangated2

+This is an extended version of cangated which is experimentally storing output messages into the table of taught messages.

+This is done by having a framehandler routine which is set to look only at messages with on and off (short or long) opcodes.

+It then checks the node number to see if it is the same as the module node number.

+If so it checks to see if the node and event are already in the learned event table and if not it adds an entry.

+The events for the module have to be read into FCU to update the information in FCU.

+The new entry does not have event variables set.
+This can be done from FCU once there is an entry in the table.

 ### canbuffer